Calls for new coronavirus aid heat up in U.S. House

 The new bipartisan House proposal includes another round of direct checks to Americans, $500 billion for state and local governments, and jobless benefits, with spending lasting through January’s presidential inauguration.

-Trump on Tuesday also cited the need for more funding but sought to cast blame on the House speaker, telling Fox News in an interview: “We could use additional stimulus, but Nancy Pelosi won’t approve it because she thinks it’s bad for me in the election.”

-Reporting by David Morgan, Susan Cornwell and Patricia Zengerle; additional reporting by by Richard Cowan, Doina Chiacu, Lisa Lambert and Susan Heavey; Writing by Richard Cowan; Editing by Bernadette Baum, Steve Orlofsky and Jonathan Oatis
+Reporting by David Morgan, Susan Cornwell and Patricia Zengerle; additional reporting by Doina Chiacu, Lisa Lambert and Susan Heavey; Writing by Richard Cowan; Editing by Bernadette Baum, Steve Orlofsky and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.